Research groups

 I am interested in finding better ways to decrease wasted time and energy by improving the uptake of innovation.
 The Summer Academy for the Social Science of Healthcare Innovation is a first step in bringing together a wider network around this focus.

 I sit on the University of Oxford's Vistatorial Board and am a member of RisingWISE and and Ideas2Impact fellow with the Saïd Business School.
-I am also a school governor at Wood Farm Primary School.
+I am also Vice-Chair of Governors at Wood Farm Primary School.

 Recent publications